AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 >[!NOTE]
 >
->Only string or string array fields can support relationships.
+>Relationships can only be supported on string or string array fields.

 Select the `preferredHotel` field in the canvas, then select **[!UICONTROL Add relationship]** in the **[!UICONTROL Field properties]** sidebar.